Updated: Sep 17

-It is the first time that I come across 'Artist's shit'.
+It is the first time that I have come across 'Artist's shit'.

 © Merda d'artista - Piero Manzoni -2007

-Another friend, Enrico Baj said that the cans were meant as an act of defiant mockery of the art world, artists and art criticism'.
+Another friend, Enrico Baj, said that the cans were meant as an act of defiant mockery of the art world, artists, and art criticism.
+Brilliant!

 What is the value of this artwork?

-The idea still matters, the mystery is still there, that suspense that is behind all story made the idea brilliant art.
-Keeping the viewer in suspense is part of a subversive humour.
 Does it matter?
-Does it matter if Manzoni's tins do not contain merda d'artista?
+Does it matter if Manzoni's tins do not contain Merda d'Artista?
 It's actually a more serious question than you might think because it concerns what kind of authenticity is necessary in art and what is contingent.